 - Cover and cook on low for 6-6.5 hours.
 Serve with pasta, as meatball subs, plain, etc. No matter how I serve them, I always top with a little chopped fresh basil.
 Store leftovers covered tightly in the refrigerator for up to 1 week.

 - Make Ahead & Freezing Instructions: Prepare meatballs through the browning step; cover and refrigerate for up to 1 day or freeze up to 2 months.
 Add to crockpot and cook as directed.
 OR you may fully prepare 1 day in advance, refrigerate, then cook in the crockpot on low for 45 minutes or until warmed.
 Freeze cooked meatballs in sauce for up to 2 months.
 Defrost before reheating as desired.

 - Crockpot: You need a 4 quart or larger slow cooker.
-Here is the one I own— I have it in white.
+Here is the one I own.